UPDATE 1-EU's Ashton seeks consensus in Egypt on economy and reform

 BATTLE OVER PROSECUTOR

-The opposition accuses Mursi of seeking to monopolize power and muzzle independent media and civil society using the public prosecutor, the security forces and a controversial draft law to regulate non-government organizations.
+The opposition accuses Mursi of seeking to monopolise power and muzzle independent media and civil society using the public prosecutor, the security forces and a controversial draft law to regulate non-government organisations.

 Mursi's supporters say the opposition is trying to undermine his legitimacy and encouraging violence by refusing dialogue, threatening to boycott parliamentary elections and broadcasting hostile propaganda.

-Police fired tear gas on Saturday to disperse activists of the April 6 pro-democracy movement that helped topple former President Hosni Mubarak in 2011, after they tried to storm the high court in a protest of the prosecutor general.
+Police fired tear gas on Saturday to disperse activists of the April 6 pro-democracy movement that helped topple former president Hosni Mubarak in 2011, after they tried to storm the high court in a protest against the prosecutor general.

 The prosecutor's removal has been a key demand of liberals, leftists and civil rights campaigners, who accuse him of bias by targeting independent media, opposition activists and critics of Mursi and his Muslim Brotherhood movement, such as popular television satirist Bassem Youssef.